exonum/exonum-doc/src/architecture/services.md

 blockchain network.
 The order of transaction processing and the resulting changes to the service state are a part of [the consensus algorithm](../advanced/consensus/consensus.md).
 They are guaranteed to be the same for all nodes in the blockchain network.

+**Tip.** When developing a service, you should keep in mind that calls to service endpoints must produce an identical result on all nodes in the network given the same blockchain state.
+If the call results differ, the consensus algorithm may stall, or an audit of the blockchain by auditing nodes may fail.

 **Notice.** Unlike smart contract in certain blockchains, services in Exonum are not isolated in a virtual machine environment and are not containerized.